Declaring the English Major:

-- SECOND: Make an appointment with the Undergraduate Chair (Zachary Lesser) or Associate Undergraduate Chair (Deborah Burnham) by calling Loretta Williams at 898-7343, or by stopping by her office at 127 Fisher-Bennett Hall.
+- SECOND: Make an appointment with the Undergraduate Chair (Josephine Park) or Associate Undergraduate Chair (Deborah Burnham) by calling Loretta Williams at 898-7343, or by stopping by her office at 127 Fisher-Bennett Hall.
 We'll be happy to talk with you about the major, though you should also talk to the professors teaching your current English courses!

 - THIRD: If you decide to declare the major, you will need to choose from among the Standard Curriculum and the versions of the English major that emphasize Creative Writing and Cinema Studies.
 At the meeting we'll also help you choose a Faculty Advisor.
 (Remember that you can always change your advisor or your emphasis later if you wish.)

 - Once You've Declared: Begin by taking core surveys (English 017-096) that will fulfill your core requirements and provide you with a broad foundation for creative writing courses (English 110-199) and advanced literature seminars (English 218-399).
 Most majors find it makes most sense to begin with courses in early (Medieval or Renaissance) literatures and move forward; some, however, like to begin at the present and move back from there.